 Organic Design Versus Planned Design

 Perhaps your personal learning environment, like mine, emerged organically.
-You heard about Twitter and decided to try it out.
-You found helpful websites and tutorials so you decided you needed an online bookmarking tool.
-Then you realized you could help others by sharing with a social bookmarking tool.
+For example, you used social media and bookmarking tools to share the gems you collected.
 All of this probably occurred without much planning.
 At least it did for me.

 But what if you wanted to consciously design and build the most effective personal learning environment that would meet all of your needs?
-Or what if you wanted to teach others in your workplace how to create a personal learning environment so they can better manage self-directed learning and collaborating?
-Then, it seems like having a model for building a PLE would be valuable.
+What if you wanted to help others create a learning environment to develop skills and share expertise?
+Then, having a model for building a PLE would be valuable.

 Advantages of Using a Model

-There are some advantages to relying on a model for building a personal learning environment.
+There are advantages to relying on a model for building a personal learning environment.

-- First, having a model narrows down your options, which can be good when starting out.
-It’s a big wide Web out there and sometimes it can feel like you’re grasping at straws.
+- Having a model narrows down your options, which can be good when starting out.
+There is so much information floating around it can feel like you’re grasping at straws.

-- Finally, using a model makes the process more methodical.
+- Finally, using a model makes the process more systematic.
 With a model, it’s clear what you have and what gaps you need to close.

 How To Use a Model

-When you find a model that your resonate with below, use it as is or modify to suit your needs.
-Or create your own.
-Then think about the tools, services, and resources you can access to fulfill each part of the model.
-Do some research, try out tools and resources, get connected with people and start to adopt the approach, making it part of your learning flow.
-Start simply and add components as needed.
-This approach can work for helping others design their PLE too.
+When you find a model that you resonate with below, use it as is or modify it to suit your needs.
+Then, think about the tools, services, and resources you can use to fulfill each part of the model.
+Do some research, experiment with tools, apps, and strategies.
+Then, connect with people who have similar interests.
+Adopt the approach so it becomes part of your learning flow.
+Start simply and add new pieces as needed.
+This approach can help others design their PLE also.

-As an example, I used to bookmark websites with articles of interest in my browser.
-Those were the old days.
-It was cumbersome to access the bookmarks as I had so many.
-Then when RSS technology became standard, I switched to an RSS aggregator, so I could create my own magazine of RSS feeds organized by topic.
+For example, I used to bookmark websites with articles of interest in my browser.
+Accessing the bookmarks took a lot of work, as I had so many.
+Then, I switched to an RSS aggregator to create my own magazine of feeds organized by topic.
 This type of service would fall under the “Collecting” or “Gathering” part of the models below.
+Now, there are AI-powered bookmark managers, search engines, and curation tools to the process even easier.

 The characteristics of a PLE were described by Milligan and others in a way that I think can be used as a model (I modified it slightly).
 The authors wrote that the PLE uses tools that would allow the learner to: